bhargavvarmasagi/GDP-Team04/README.md

 Created a page "About the developers", added team members details and added the page link to main wiki page.Discussed about project charter with team members.

 Client Meeting Minutes:- (9/6/24)<br>
-Documented minutes from the client meeting held on 9/6/24.
+- Documented minutes from the client meeting held on 9/6/24.<br>
+- Reviewed team roles and responsibilities.<br>